-Forklifts are powerful vehicles that are ideal for lifting and carrying heavy loads.
-Just like any type of machinery, however, these lifts also come with their own sets of hazards to look out for in the work zone.
-Factors like new attachments, poorly ventilated work zones and many other things can increase the risk of accidents and fatalities.
+Forklifts are powered industrial trucks designed to lift and carry heavy loads.
+However, like any type of machinery, forklifts pose several hazards on a work site.
+Factors like new attachments, poorly ventilated work zones and unstable terrain can increase the risk of accidents and fatalities.

-Some of the most common forklift accidents include overturns, struck with a forklift and falls from a forklift.
-Luckily, all of these forklift hazards are things employees can avoid with some vigilance and preparedness prior to and during operation.
-In addition to standard forklift training, crew members should also familiarize themselves with common forklift dangers that can occur at any time.
-Take a look at our guide below to see what forklift hazards to look out for in the work zone.
+Some common risks include overturns, collisions and falls from a forklift.
+Luckily, employees can avoid these forklift hazards with vigilance and preparedness during operation.
+In addition to required forklift training, crew members should familiarize themselves with common incidents that can occur at any time.
+Look at our guide below to see what forklift hazards you should avoid.

-Attachments are a source of several forklift hazards since different attachments affect both the lift’s operating clearances and overall capacity.
-Attachments also add weight to a lift and reduce the capacity of the load.
-A forklift operator should acquaint themselves with each attachment used including the safety protocols and capacity limits to account for any potential operational changes.
+Attachments present several risks since different tools affect a lift’s operating clearances and overall capacity.
+These attachments also shift a forklift’s center of gravity and reduce its carrying capacity.
+To minimize danger, operators should acquaint themselves with each attachment’s safety protocols and capacity limits to account for potential operational changes.

-You should also make sure you’re choosing the right forklift and attachments for your specific job.
-Check out our forklift attachment guide to see what type of lift and attachment best suits your project.
+You should also make sure you’re choosing the right forklift and attachment for your specific job.
+Check out our forklift attachments guide to see which type of lift and attachment best suits your project.

-Refueling and recharging poses potential safety hazards due to the fuel’s flammability risk.
-Diesel and propane are both flammable while battery recharging generates flammable gas.
-Due to this, you should never smoke near a refueling or recharging area.
-Poor ventilation heightens the potential risk of fires and also encourages the buildup of toxic fumes like carbon monoxide.
+Refueling and recharging present safety hazards due to fuel’s flammability.
+Diesel and propane are both flammable, while battery recharging generates combustible gas.
+Because of this, you should never smoke near a refueling or recharging area.
+Additionally, poor ventilation heightens the risk of fires and encourages the buildup of toxic fumes like carbon monoxide.

 3. Maneuvering and Speed

 Another forklift hazard to look out for is the lift’s speed.
-The weight combined with speed creates momentum that is hard to stop at high speeds.
-To avoid this, forklift operators should follow all posted speed limits and drive at a cautious speed.
+Carrying a heavy load at high speeds creates momentum that is hard to stop.
+To avoid this, forklift operators should follow all posted speed limits and drive cautiously.

 4. Blind Spots

-Poor lighting and weather conditions can also decrease visibility and make it more difficult to navigate blind spots.
-It’s also essential to learn their route for the project to prepare for potential blindspots, obstacles and other forklift hazards.
-Employees should direct pedestrians away from any blind spots and block off the entire work area if possible.
+Poor lighting and weather conditions also decrease visibility and make it harder to navigate.
+Operators must learn their route for a project to prepare for potential blind spots, obstacles and other forklift hazards.
+Employees should direct pedestrians away from in-use forklifts and block off the entire job site when possible.

 5. Floor Conditions

-The surrounding work area presents several potential forklift dangers.
-Debris, puddles, unstable ground and other floor obstructions can cause falls or overturns if not immediately taken into account.
-You should clear the ground of obstructions and hazards and plan to avoid any unfixable floor hurdles before beginning the job.
+The surrounding work area presents several potential risks.
+If left alone, debris, puddles and unstable ground may cause falls or overturns, so workers should clear the work site of hazards and plan to block off any obstructions before beginning the job.

-Ramps also pose a risk due to the forklift’s heavy weight.
-You should drive forward with the load in front when driving up the ramp.
-If you’re going down a ramp with a load, you should drive in reverse.
-Parking brakes and chocks are a must if you need to park on an incline, but should be avoided if at all possible.
+Ramps also pose a risk due to forklifts’ massive weight.
+Operators should drive forward with their load in front when driving up a ramp.
+Conversely, drivers should move in reverse when going down a ramp with their haul.
+Parking brakes and chocks are a must if you need to park on an incline in an emergency.
 You should also never turn on ramps.

-Loads are another source of possible forklift hazards depending on what and how much you’re carrying.
-You should always secure your loads before moving the forklift and double-check that the load is both stable and not exceeding capacity.
-Any of these things can result in overturns and other accidents.
-It’s also important to operate with extra caution when carrying hazardous materials since any spills or drops can endanger the entire work zone.
+Loads create additional forklift hazards depending on the weight of a haul.
+You should always secure your materials before moving the forklift and double-check that the load is stable and below capacity.
+Any of these mistakes could result in overturns or other accidents.
+Operate with extra caution when carrying hazardous materials because spills or drops can endanger the entire work zone.